Cows: Science Shows They're Bright and Emotional Individuals

 Learning and Cognition: In this section, we learn that cows display the ability to rapidly learn different tasks, display long-term memory, extrapolate the location of a hidden moving object, discriminate complex stimuli, and discriminate humans from one another.
 The authors note, "Calves as well as adult cows show learned fear responses to humans who have previously handled them in a rough manner."
 Cows also display complex spatial memory and are able to discriminate among individual cows and recognize cow faces as different from the faces of other species.

-Personality: Cows, similar to numerous other nonhumans, display a full range of personalities including boldness, shyness, sociability and gregariousness, and being temperamental.
-Of course, these are not surprising results and people working with and studying cows have known this for a long time.
+Personality: Cows, similar to numerous other nonhumans, display a full range of personalities including boldness, shyness, sociability, gregariousness, and being temperamental.
+Of course, these are not surprising results, and people working with and studying cows have known this for a long time.

 The knowledge translation gap

 As in many other venues in which nonhumans are routinely and brutally abused, detailed information from scientific studies is not used on their behalf.
 Along these lines, Marino and Allen write, "Yet, despite empirical evidence for complex emotional, social, and cognitive functioning, there is still a gap between our understanding and acceptance of complex emotions and intelligence between our pets (namely, dogs and cats) and farmed or 'food' animals (Herzog, 2010; Joy, 2009)."